 - Add tomatoes, bone broth, spinach or kale, bay leaf, and pasta.
 Close lid and set to manual high pressure (HP) for 6 minutes.
 It will take about 8 minutes for the Instant Pot to reach high pressure, then it will cook for 6 minutes.

-- Remove lid and add white kidney beans.
+Remove lid and add white cannellini beans.

 - Serve in bowls and garnish with parmesan cheese and a dollop of pesto.